Refefer/quickfind/README.md

 -----
 Add to your .bashrc:

+    # To add ctrl+f as a qf hotkey.

     bind '"\C-f": "qf -w\n"'

-to add ctrl+f as a qf hotkey.

-Add to your .bashrc:
+    # To enable a new bash command, 'qcd', for quickly cd-ing to a directory.
     function qcd() {
         _OFILE=$(qf -d -o -f "{0}")
         if [ -n $_OFILE ]; then